Almost three months into the Brad Grey era, signs began emerging of the stamp new prexy Gail Berman is looking to put on the studio.

 Still, a strong signal emerged May 19 that the studio — for many years, the town’s most cautious — is striving for hipper fare.

-In the first deal since uber-producer Scott Rudin departed for Disney, indie vet Jason Blum — who produced the Emmy-nommed “Hysterical Blindness” —
+In the first deal since uber-producer Scott Rudin departed for Disney, indie vet Jason Blum — who produced the Emmy-nommed “Hysterical Blindness” —signed a first-look producing pact with the studio.

 Berman, who carries a reputation for decisiveness, indicates she’ll continue to move quickly.
 “I’m not a big equivocator,” she notes.